| Glenn Campbell's Photo Albums from Outside USA |

 odds in your favor.
 With a fancy dSLR and the skill to use it, you can catch more

 After owning both Canon and Nikon dSLR cameras, I am back to Canon permanently.
-I think of

 Nikon as a bad relationship.
 I tried to make it work, but Nikon was just too dysfunctional.